Lets face it, the FJ has

 could be a good plan using mineral 20-50w oil in summer and

-It is said that the last API SJ oils have a lot less of zddp
+The last API SJ motorcycle oils have a lot less of zddp

 (whatever they are) and a lot of saving fuel

 and anti- slippage additives.
 It seems that zddps are valve

 motorbike motors the clutch slip with the new SJ rated oils,